Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Introduction

-This paper is organised as follows.
-In Section~\ref{sec:if-as-gp}, we show how to view the IF estimation problem as a GP regression problem.
-In the same section, we show how to choose a pair of GP priors appropriately so as to jointly model chirp signals and IFs, and solve the estimation problem by using state-space methods.
-Theoretical result and numerical experiment are presented in Sections~\ref{sec:error-analysis} and~\ref{sec:experiments}, respectively, followed by the conclusions in Section~\ref{sec:conclusion}.
+The paper is organised as follows.
+In Section~\ref{sec:if-as-gp}, we show how to view the IF estimation problem as a GP-SDE regression problem.
+In the same section, we show how to design the GP-SDE prior appropriately so as to jointly model chirp signals and their IFs.
+We then show how to solve the estimation problem by using stochastic filters and smoothers.
+The error analysis and numerical experiments are presented in Sections~\ref{sec:error-analysis} and~\ref{sec:experiments}, respectively, followed by the conclusions in Section~\ref{sec:conclusion}.